httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 # Requesting Signatures

-While a signer is free to attach a signature to a request or response without prompting, it is often desirable for a potential verifier to signal that it expects a signature from a potential signer using the `Accept-Signature` header.
+While a signer is free to attach a signature to a request or response without prompting, it is often desirable for a potential verifier to signal that it expects a signature from a potential signer using the `Accept-Signature` field.

 The message to which the requested signature is applied is known as the "target message".
-When the `Accept-Signature` header is sent in an HTTP Request message, the header indicates that the client desires the server to sign the response using the identified parameters and the target message is the response to this request.
+When the `Accept-Signature` field is sent in an HTTP Request message, the field indicates that the client desires the server to sign the response using the identified parameters and the target message is the response to this request.
 The server can choose to also continue signing future responses to the same client in the same way.
 Responses that are the result of signature negotiation in this manner MUST either be marked as not cacheable or contain a `Vary` field, in order to prevent a proxy from returning a response with a signature intended for a different request.

-When the `Accept-Signature` header is used in an HTTP Response message, the header indicates that the server desires the client to sign its next request to the server with the identified parameters, and the target message is the client's next request.
+When the `Accept-Signature` field is used in an HTTP Response message, the field indicates that the server desires the client to sign its next request to the server with the identified parameters, and the target message is the client's next request.
 The client can choose to also continue signing future requests to the same server in the same way.

-The target message of an `Accept-Signature` MUST include all labeled signatures indicated in the `Accept-Header` signature, each covering the same identified content of the `Accept-Signature` field.
+The target message of an `Accept-Signature` field MUST include all labeled signatures indicated in the `Accept-Header` signature, each covering the same identified components of the `Accept-Signature` field.

-The sender of an `Accept-Signature` header MUST include identifiers that are appropriate for the type of the target message.
+The sender of an `Accept-Signature` field MUST include identifiers that are appropriate for the type of the target message.
 For example, if the target message is a response, the identifiers can not include the `@status` identifier.

-## The Accept-Signature Header {#accept-signature-header}
+## The Accept-Signature Field {#accept-signature-header}

-The `Accept-Signature` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing the metadata for one or more requested message signatures to be generated from content within the target HTTP message.
+The `Accept-Signature` HTTP header field is a Dictionary Structured field {{!RFC8941}} containing the metadata for one or more requested message signatures to be generated from message components of the target HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the requested message signature within the context of the target HTTP message.
-The member's value is the serialization of the desired covered content of the target message, including any allowed signature metadata parameters, using the serialization process defined in {{signature-params}}.
+The member's value is the serialization of the desired covered components of the target message, including any allowed signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792